 #3.6 Our 5 quick camping meals we like

 Chicken salad.
-I pre-make this at home and serve with grapes and chips.
+I pre-make this at home and serve it with grapes and chips.

 Mac & cheese with brats, hot dogs, or salmon patties.
 A side of spinach or broccoli is usually served with this.
 It’s also tasty to put potato chip crumbs on your mac & cheese!

 Sloppy Joes This is my favorite recipe.
 No mess, no fuss with the kids.
 I serve green beans, potato straws, or a store-bought salad on the side.

 Pulled pork nachos.
 This is so yummy.
 I simply buy pre-cooked pulled pork (not the saucy kind), I then put a layer of corn chips, cheese (fake cheese in my case), the pork, and taco sauce.
 Pop them in the microwave then put fresh avocado and diced tomatoes on top.
 SO GOOD!
 Here’s a link to the recipe.